 Yes!
 The delicious sauce can be made ahead and frozen for up to a couple of months.
 You can bread your chicken and store it in the refrigerator for about 24 hours.
-You can also boil the spaghetti noodles and store in the refrigerator for up to three days.
-To reheat the sauce, warm in a saucepan on the stove.
+You can also boil the spaghetti noodles and store them in the refrigerator for up to three days.
+To reheat the sauce, warm it in a saucepan on the stove.
 Then bake the chicken as directed in the recipe card below, warm up the noodles and you’re in business!

 This recipe requires no deep frying at all!
-Because the chicken is covered in breadcrumbs and Parmesan cheese, it bakes up crisp and golden on the outside, juicy and tender on the inside.
-Baking the chicken keeps the calorie count down as well, so you can afford to smother the whole thing in yummy, gooey cheese!
+Because the chicken is covered in breadcrumbs and Parmesan cheese, it bakes up crisp and golden on the outside, and juicy and tender on the inside.
+Baking the chicken keeps the calorie count down as well, so you can afford to smother the whole thing in a yummy, gooey cheese!

 More Easy Cheesy Dishes

 If you’ve got Parmesan on your mind, we’ve assembled a few of our favorite cheesy favorites also packed with tangy parm.
-Enjoy!

 How to Make Chicken Parmesan

 - 4 cloves garlic finely chopped